GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-7 Modern Skeleton Realistic/README.md

 ### Possible types of apps that can be created on Windows

 1. console mode using C++
+    + console mode using C++20's modules
 2. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library functions
+    + using a custom C\+\+20 module to use C++11 (and later) random engine features instead of the C library functions
-3. a Windows© MessageBox
+3. a Windows API MessageBox
+    + a WinAPI MessageBox using modern coding
-4. a minimum Win API app
+4. a minimal WinAPI app
+     + a minimal WinAPI app using modern coding
 5. a minimal skeletal Win API app
 6. a realistic skeletal Win API app with custom assets
 7. **a skeletal Win API app using C++ wide strings using modernized C++ practices** *<----- this example*
 8. a minimum MFC app
+9. modularizing WinAPI
+10. modularizing WinAPI
+11. modularizing WinAPI
+12. modularizing WinAPI
+13. modularizing WinAPI

 This was more of an experiment with C++ than anything really useful when using the WinAPI.
 The Win API already has wide string data types, PCWSTR for example.
 A pointer to a constant wide string array.
 I will be using the Win API data types.